Should you wish to comment, ask questions or make points please feel free to do so.

-I bought this not unattractive 250 page partly illustrated manuscript that was written in 1863 by a then unknown author at an auction in March 2016.
-I bought it partly for its cricket content, partly because it looked so interesting even though several pages were missing particularly at the back where most of a gathering had been removed, but mainly because the name Wisden appeared in some of the diary entries and in connection with cricket and could therefore I thought be the Wisden of Wisden's Almanack fame.
+I bought this not unattractive 250-page partly illustrated manuscript that was written in 1863 by a then unknown author at an auction in March 2016.
+I bought it partly for its cricket content, partly because it looked so interesting even though several pages were missing particularly at the back where a good few pages had been removed, but mainly because the name Wisden appeared in some of the diary entries and in connection with cricket and could therefore I thought be the Wisden of Wisden's Almanack fame.
 After purchase came the fun; researching what it was that I had bought.

 A quick look showed that what I had bought was 3 perhaps 4 manuscripts

 in one.
 The first was a day to day diary covering the period January 1863 to